Skip to main contentSkip to main content

 Common Questions in the First Month

-"My child says the lens feels uncomfortable when inserting.
+"your child says the lens feels uncomfortable when inserting.
 Is that normal?"
 Yes, for the first 1–2 weeks.
 The sensation typically fades as the eye adapts.
 If there is pain (not just awareness), remove the lens and contact your provider.

 "The vision seems great in the morning but gets blurry by 3 PM.
 What's happening?"
 This is common in the first few weeks and usually resolves as the cornea adapts.
 If it persists beyond week 3, your provider may adjust the lens design.